Essential Alzheimer's Medicines to Begin at Diagnosis for Optimal Results

 Novel Alzheimer's medicines applicable from the moment of diagnosis

-Lecanemab (not available in the Netherlands yet)
+Lecanemab (soon to be available in the Netherlands)

 Leqembi (lecanemab) is a medicine that works by removing beta-amyloid plaques from the brain.
 It aims to slow down the progression of the disease.